-If you like music then check out the Burnaby Blues and Roots Festival on the lawns of Deer Lake Park on August 11th in 2018.
+The Burnaby Blues and Roots Festival is a Vancouver music festival that takes place on the lawns of Deer Lake Park in August.

-The one-day event attracts great bands and up to 5000 people.
+The one or two-day event features great bands and attracts up to 5000 people.

 Deer Lake Music Festival

 In 2020 the Burnaby Blues and Roots Festival was supposed to be on Friday, August 7 and Saturday, August 8.
 Unfortunately, the event was cancelled due to concerns about the coronavirus pandemic.
 The festival didn’t happen in 2021 either.

 The next Burnaby Blues and Roots Festival is scheduled to take place on Saturday, August 12th in 2023.
 Additional details are to be confirmed.